MahidharAlam2002/CabSharing/README.md

 1. FRONT-END: Run 'npm run test' inside the 'codebase' folder, it runs all the tests cases written inside the codebase/src/__tests__ folder and also shows the coverage details.
 2. BACK-END: Run 'npm run test' inside the 'backend' folder, it runs all the tests cases written inside the backend/__tests__ folder and also shows the coverage details.

+### ADMIN PAGES ACCESS
+1. Once you login, everything you see or use is, what is expected of this web application for the normal users.
+2. But to acces the admin pages do the following changes:
+    1. Go to 'backend/app.js', line 97, add "req.user.google_id==='your_google_id'" inside the 'if' condition.
+    2. Go to 'codeBase/src/AdminRoute.js', line 13, add "(response.data).google_id==='your_google_id'" inside the 'if' condition.\\
+    3. This allows the user with that email, once loggedin, to acces the admin functionalities.
+3. Screenshots of UI for the normal user pages and admin pages can be viewed in UI_images folder.